NexiusTailer/Nex-AC/README.md

 *Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including anticheat*
 5. Compile the modified scripts

-*You gets an error when you compiling this anticheat with YSI?
+*Do you get an error when you compiling this anticheat with YSI?
 Check out [some tips](http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202)*

 #Bugs:
 Currently they were not detected.
 If you find a bug, please let me know about it.